jinb-park/jinb-park.github.io/_posts/2023-02-01-stark-walk-through-fibonacci.md

     => degree(CO(x)) <= 6
 ```

 As you can see, different kinds of polynomials can have different degrees.
-So, we have to lift them to the same degree by using *adjustment degree*.
+So, we have to lift them to the same degree by using *an adjustment degree*.
 For example, `CT(x)*x^4` yields `degree(CT(x)) <= 6` which is equivalent to the other two.
 You may wonder why this adjustment is needed because it seems that adding the three polynomials without adjustment leads to `degree(C(x)) <= 6` anyhow.
 This has to do with a security issue that can arise in no use of adjustment.

 Imagine a transition constraint gets violated, and then `degree(CT(x))` can become larger than 2 (assume it becomes 3).
 If no adjustment, a linear combination of these three polynomials becomes a poly of less than 6 and it will pass the verification check because the constraint violation won't get it to exceed degree 6.
 With adjustment degree, `degree(CT(x))` would go beyond degree 6, as a result, it can get caught.